-In a national park, water is life, each ecosystem directly dependent on its availability.
+In a national park, water is life, each ecosystem directly dependent on its availability and in Mana Pools the love of water is no exception.
 Through rainy seasons, natural springs, lakes and rivers, its presence is vital.
 Its ebbs and flows during each season shape our landscapes, sustaining both our plants and animals.
 Water hydrates, carries nutrients, disperses seed, washes away sediment as well as the residence for many aquatic creatures.
 Without water, our wild spaces would cease to exist.

 Mana, means ‘four’ in Shona, the local language of the area, acknowledging and celebrating the four large watering holes formed inland from the Zambezi River.
 The river acts as a natural border between Zimbabwe and Zambia, a life source for wildlife and communities on both sides.
 It is the fourth longest river in Africa, stretching an impressive 2700 km long.
 Originating in north-west Zambia, the journey from source to mouth is one which flows through 6 countries; Zambia, Angola, Namibia, Botswana, Zimbabwe, Mozambique, eventually flowing into the Indian ocean.
 The importance of the Zambezi spans the southern end of the continent, a substantial portion of its livelihood dependent on its existence.
 Its health is paramount for survival.

 Each rainy season, the Zambezi overflows and floods onto the open plains, filling up the four pools.
 These pans have been created naturally over time by the fluctuation of river levels.
 This distribution of water determines the movement of animals – most of the big game moving away from the river and into the escarpment.
 They disappear into the depth of the bush and remain there with lush vegetation and access to water.